- What documents are considered part of the ISPE governance process?

 They, like any other member will be vetted by the Nominating Committee and along with the other nominees, may be considered for appointment if the Board feels an appointment is necessary and their diversity of skills fits with skills required by the Board to execute our Strategic Plan.
 It is not the intent of the Board to use appointments to secure a position for candidates who are not elected through the member election process.

-- Why are we adding the Chair of the International Young Professionals Committee to the Board as an Ex-Officio position?
+- Why are we adding the Chair of the International Emerging Leaders Committee to the Board as an Ex-Officio position?

-The Board believes that Young Professionals have a unique perspective in many of the areas where ISPE is focused.
+The Board believes that Emerging Leaders have a unique perspective in many of the areas where ISPE is focused.
 These include areas such as technology, information searching and dissemination, and connecting with our students and universities.
-As the Board engages in strategic discussions, it will be advantageous for them to have the Young Professionals perspective.
+As the Board engages in strategic discussions, it will be advantageous for them to have the Emerging Leaders' perspective.
 We believe it also adds greater diversity to our current Board capabilities.